firstgear/learn-javascript/02-js-oop.md

 ### 4. Constructors

+- create multiple objects with the same structure and behavior
 - "this" keyword along with "new" keyword
 - similar to creating instance of class (C## / Java)